 HMC logo in a speech-bubble shape alongside the University of Warwick crest and the text “University of Warwick” on a blue background.

-The HMC Action Research Hub will be run in partnership with the University of Warwick; with Dr Nomisha Kurian, Assistant Professor in Education Studies, as the lead researcher.
+The HMC Action Research Hub runs in partnership with the University of Warwick; with Dr Nomisha Kurian, Assistant Professor in Education Studies, as the lead researcher.

 • High-quality, academically rigorous training in action research design, methods and evaluation, through online workshops and provision of asynchronous resources